satellite-image-deep-learning/techniques/README.md

   19.15.
 [GRN-SNDL](https://github.com/jiankang1991/GRN-SNDL) -> model the relations between samples (or scenes) by making use of a graph structure which is fed into network learning

   19.16.
-[SauMoCo](https://github.com/jiankang1991/SauMoCo) -> codes for TGRS paper: Deep Unsupervised Embedding for Remotely Sensed Images Based on Spatially Augmented Momentum Contrast
+[SauMoCo](https://github.com/jiankang1991/SauMoCo) -> Deep Unsupervised Embedding for Remotely Sensed Images Based on Spatially Augmented Momentum Contrast

   19.17.
 [TGRS_RiDe](https://github.com/jiankang1991/TGRS_RiDe) -> Rotation Invariant Deep Embedding for RemoteSensing Images